-- The Resident is from a health care facility in outbreak and is going to an institution that is not in outbreak and there are concerns with compliance of IPAC measures. - The client/patient/resident is from the community or a health care facility not in outbreak and going to an institution in outbreak and any of the following apply - New outbreak has been declared with an ongoing investigation - · Outbreak is uncontrolled/uncontained - Admission/transfer to an area where many clients/patients/residents are unable to follow IPAC measures or client/patient/resident is unable to isolate and/or follow IPAC measures - Client/patient/resident is severely immunocompromised - Informed consent has not been obtained from the client/patient/resident.
+The Resident is from a health care facility in outbreak and is going to an institution that is not in outbreak and there are concerns with compliance of IPAC measures.
+Policy IFC-66 Page 10 of 14

+• The Resident is from the community or a health care facility not in outbreak and going to an institution in outbreak and any of the following apply

+- New outbreak has been declared with an ongoing investigation - Outbreak is uncontrolled/uncontained - Admission/transfer to an area where many Residents are unable to follow IPAC measures or Resident is unable to isolate and/or follow IPAC measures - Resident is severely immunocompromised - Informed consent has not been obtained from the Resident.